About the Professional Freelance Journalism Course

 When you first enrol in The Professional Freelance Journalism Course, you are asked to complete our ‘Tutor Information’ questions.
 These provide the College and your tutor with valuable information about what you wish to accomplish and the areas of freelance journalism that most interest you.

 With this information you are assigned a personal tutor.
-Your personal tutor is chosen to best assist you, based on what you hope to achieve from the course and the areas of journalism in which you wish to operate.
+Your personal tutor is chosen to best assist you, based on what you hope to achieve from this online freelance journalism course and the areas of journalism in which you wish to operate.
 Your tutor is a highly qualified media professional currently working in the UK and familiar with local media markets.

 Please regard your relationship with your tutor as a partnership.
-It’s your tutor’s role to ensure your progression throughout this freelance journalism course, to work with you until you obtain your diploma and to help you get published.
+It’s your tutor’s role to ensure your progression throughout this freelance journalism course, to work with you and to help you get published.
 Your tutor will work with you as closely as possible to help guarantee you accomplish these goals by providing in-depth feedback to your assignment submissions.

 This partnership with a media professional who has been specially chosen to help your career objectives is one of the great benefits of this course.